 In 1989, General Conference reduced the number of bishops to three.
 However, there was strong interest across the church in having just one bishop.
-That was done in 1993.
+That was done in 1993, when Ray Seilhamer was elected as the first person to be the sole spiritual and administrative head of the United Brethren church.

 Lay Representation.
 Over the years, efforts have been made to increase the involvement of laity in conference and denominational affairs.
 Laypersons once had no voice or vote at annual or General conferences; now they do.
 The 1993 General Conference took action to require that laypersons comprise at least 40% of the members on nearly all conference and denominational boards, committees, and commissions.
+The 1997 General Conference, thanks to a decision made in 1993, was the first at which half of the elected delegates were laypersons.